 - Office: QNC 4126

 - Admin Support: Jessica Miranda

-Michal Bajcsy joined the Institute for Quantum Computing in 2014 as an Assistant Professor.
-He has a joint appointment with the Electrical & Computer Engineering department.
+Michal Bajcsy joined the Institute for Quantum Computing in 2014 as assistant professor in the Electrical and Computer Engineering department.

 Michal received both his PhD in Applied Physics and his Bachelor of Science in Electrical and Computer Engineering from Harvard University’s School of Engineering and Applied Sciences.